The Wealth of Networks

-A PDF of the book is downloadable under a Creative Commons Noncommercial Sharealike license.
+A PDF of the book is downloadable under a Creative Commons Noncommercial Share-alike license.
 Benkler has said that his editable online book is "an experiment of how books might be in the future", demonstrating how authors and readers might connect instantly or even collaborate.

 Summary

 Part 1: The Networked Information Economy

 Benkler describes the current epoch as a "moment of opportunity" due to the emergence of what he terms the Networked Information Economy (NIE), a "technological-economic feasibility space" that is the result of the means of producing media becoming more socially accessible.
 Benkler states that his methodology in the text is to look at social relations using economics, liberal political theory, and focuses on individual actions in nonmarket relations.

 Benkler sees communication and information as the most important cultural and economic outputs of advanced economies.
 He traces the emergence and development of various communications (radio, newspapers, television) through the 19th and 20th centuries as functions of increasingly centralized control due to the high cost factor of production, and believes that media was thus produced on an industrial scale.
-Benkler's term for this is the Industrial information economy.
+Benkler's term for this is the industrial information economy.

 With the emergence of computers, networks, and increasingly affordable media production outlets, Benkler introduces the concept of the NIE, which sees media access as a form of power, and recognizes decentralized individual actions in said media as a result of the removal of physical and economic constraints to the creation of media.
 To Benkler, this is due to a new feasibility space: lowered costs of access via digital production and radical decentralization rather than centralized messaging ("coordinate coexistence", 30).

 This results in emerging productions of information that use non-proprietary strategies (such as GNU licences and collaborative production formats).

 Goods

 The forms of cultural productions — music is an example Benkler uses frequently — are either rival or nonrival.
 Rival products decrease as they are used (e.g. pounds of flour), the use of nonrival products (e.g. listening to a song) does not decrease their availability for further use.

 Static vs. dynamic efficiency: one premise of exclusive rights has always been that only financial incentives can facilitate participation in information production.
-Benkler argues that in an age where computers reduce the cost of production, that the equation of innovation-to-rights shifts as well.
+Benkler argues that in an age where computers reduce the cost of production, the equation of innovation-to-rights shifts as well.

 The declining cost of communication means that in the networked society there are fewer barriers for individual cultural production that are "meaningful" to other users.
 Thus, in network economy, "human capacity becomes primary scarce resource".

 Peer production

 To close this section, Benkler argues that the networked environment makes possible a new modality of organizing production: that of commons-based peer production.
-He discusses the parameters of the commons and gives the example of Free/Libre/Open Source Software.
+He discusses the parameters of the commons and gives the example of free and open-source software.
 He discusses shared acts of communication (utterances, reviews, distribution of information) and goods (like server space).
 Lastly, he draws a contrast to the regulation and rival resource of radio spectrum bandwidth and the sharability of space in a digital commons.